Vish1811/SEPSIS_DETECTION/README.md

 3. Breathing rate higher than 20 breaths per minute
 4. Probable or confirmed infection
 ### Causes
-Know more on our website
+1. Kidney infection
+2. Abdominal infection
+3. Meningitis
+4. Cellulitis
+5. Pneumonia
 ### Effects
-Know more on our website
+1. Adults 65 and older
+2. Infants and children
+3. Pregnant women or women who have just given birth, had a miscarriage or had an abortion
+4. People suffering from a severe burn or physical trauma.
+5. Premature prolonged rupture of the fluid-filled membranes that surround the fetus
+6. Infection in the mother (such as chorioamnionitis)
+7. Malnutrition due to social isolation, functional limitations, poor or restricted diets, chronic disease, dementia,          depression, poor dentition, polypharmacy, and alcohol or substance abuse.
+8. Endocrine deficiency like  hypoadrenalism, hypothyroidism and hypogonadism.
 ### Awareness
 As Awareness is a very important aspect for preventing the spread of any disease.We aim to spread  awareness in two ways:
 1. Through a Website
 2. Through a Telegram Bot
-#### website
+#### WEBSITE
 ***
 ![Playgrounds](./gif1.gif)

-To get more details about SEPSIS visit our website <a href="https://developer.apple.com/swift/blog/?id=35">ABHIGYATA</a>
+To get more details about SEPSIS visit our website <a href="file:///home/aanchal/Desktop/abhigyataa-website/index.html">ABHIGYATAA</a>
 ***
 #### Features of website
 1. Covers all the important aspects regarding <strong>Prevention and Symptoms</strong>